Westport, Massachusetts: Transportation

 The town is accessible via Interstate 195, U.S. Route 6, and Massachusetts Route 177, which has its eastern terminus at its intersection at Route 6, on the eastern edge of Westport.
-Massachusetts Route 88, the longest state highway in Massachusetts to be entirely located within one town, serves as an access from I-195 (at exit 10) to Horseneck Beach State Reservation.
+Massachusetts Route 88, the longest state highway in Massachusetts to be entirely located within one town, serves as an access from I-195 (at exit 16) to Horseneck Beach State Reservation.

 There is bus service along Route 6 provided by the Southeastern Regional Transit Authority (SRTA).
 During the summer, service is extended to Horseneck Beach.
-Regional bus service can be reached in Fall River, and regional rail service can be reached in Middleborough/ Lakeville, and in Providence.
-Plans have been in the works to bring South Coast Rail service to Fall River, and New Bedford, and is set to be completed in 2024.
+Regional bus service can be reached in Fall River, as is MBTA Commuter Rail service at Fall River station.
 The nearest airport is New Bedford Regional Airport, 8 mi away.
 National airline service can be reached at T. F. Green Airport in Warwick, Rhode Island, 36 mi away.

-Construction of two MBTA commuter rail stations is currently underway in the adjacent city of Fall River as part of the South Coast Rail project.
-Upon completion, these will offer railway connections from the south coast to cities including Taunton, Brockton, Braintree, and Boston.

-A short segment of railway, officially known as the North Dartmouth Industrial railroad and informally referred to as the Watuppa Branch, passes through northern Westport before terminating near Massachusetts Route 88.
+The North Dartmouth Industrial Track (Watuppa Branch) passes through northern Westport before terminating near Massachusetts Route 88.
 The track runs from Westport through Dartmouth and into New Bedford, where is connects with the New Bedford Secondary.
-The primary operator of freight rail in Westport is Bay Colony Railroad, which operates along the Watuppa Branch and interchanges with Massachusetts Coastal Railroad in New Bedford.
+It is operated by the Massachusetts Coastal Railroad.